baconjs/bacon.js/README.md

 You can create a Property from an EventStream by using either toProperty or scan method.

+`property.onValue(f)` subscribes a given handler function to the property.
+Function will be called for each new value in the stream, as well as for the current value (if any) at the time of calling onValue.
+This is the simplest way to assign a side-effect to a property.
+The handler will get actual property values only, instead of Event objects.

-`property.subscribe(f)` subscribes side-effeect to property.
-If there's a current value, an `Initial` event will be pushed immediately.
+`property.subscribe(f)` subscribes a handler function to property.
+If there's a current value, an `Initial` event will be pushed immediately. `Next` event will be pushed on updates and an `End` event in case the source EventStream ends.

+`property.onValue(f)`

 `property.map(f)` maps property values with given function, returing a new Property